tam-dlocal/document-validators/README.md

     }
     ```

-* Output: JSON response indicating whether the document is valid or not, along with the document type.
+* **Output**: JSON response indicating whether the document is valid or not, along with the document type.

     ```bash
     {